source-academy/sicp/README.md

 ## Generating Latex Files
 Run `npm start`.
 Latex files will be in the latex folder.
-Compile main.tex for the pdf version.
+Compile main.tex with XeLaTex+MakeIndex+BibTex for the pdf version.
-* Due to certain bugs, main.tex is currently unable to be compiled without manually editing the latex files.